All right guys, and we're back on a podcast, Pressure and Fit with Whiteboard Rick.

 You chose to do that drug.

-But now if you rob, rape, or murder somebody, that's not a choice.
+But now, if you rob, rape, or murder somebody, that's not a choice.

 But I don't think anybody, your first time in trouble, should get over five years, bro.

-And, you know, the one thing Trump did is created the largest corrections reform bill in our country.
+And, and, you know, the one thing Trump did is created the largest corrections reform bill in our country.

 So shout out to him.

-Obama didn't do shit.
+He said Obama didn't do shit.

 He didn't let Harry O, my brother, started Death Row Records.

-So now Snoop and Harry, and I spent New Year's with Harry, good people doing good things in the community.
+So now Snoop and Harry and I spent New Year's with Harry, good people doing good things in the community.

-Bro, these were things that we did like because of the situation that presented itself.
+Bro, these were things that we did, like, because of the situation that presented itself.

 But if you look at Harry now, Harry O hangs out at the White House, bro.